Euphorbia haeleeleana

 Natural Range & Environment

-Euphorbia haeleeleana has male flowers (upper photograph courtesy of Flora of the Hawaiian Islands ©) and female flowers (lower photograph courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0) on separate trees.
-These large round immature fruits will dry and then explode when fully ripe; note the latex-like sap emerging from the uppermost capsule (Photograph courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0.).
+Euphorbia haeleeleana produce a type of inflorescence that either has only tiny male flowers (upper photograph courtesy of Flora of the Hawaiian Islands ©) or a single central female flower (lower photograph courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0).
+These male and female inflorescences are produced on separate trees (i.e., the species is dioecious).
+These large round immature fruits will dry and then explode when fully ripe; note the milky sap emerging from the uppermost capsule (Photograph courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0.).
 The large elliptic leaves of E. haeleeleana typically have a yellow to red midrib.
 Compare the somewhat odd growth of this juvenile cultivated E. haeleeleana to that of a mature wild tree growing in the Wai‘anae Mountains, O‘ahu.
 (Header photograph courtesy of Kenneth R. Wood (NTBG) CC BY-NC 4.0.)

 Description